RetroGigabyte/ESP32-WROM-32E-RCA-Graphics/README.md

 # ESP32-WROM-32E RCA Graphics

 > **AI Disclaimer:** This project was developed with the assistance of Claude AI.
-We believe AI-written code should be open source to benefit the community and maintain transparency.
+I believe AI-written code should be open source to benefit the community and maintain transparency.

 A high-performance CRT TV display system using ESP32 and composite NTSC video output.
 Render images, gradients, and animations directly to vintage composite video displays.